 So, should I try taking a Gyrokinesis Class?

 Why not?!?
 I think that the movement can feel a bit strange/not quite in-sync initially, so I’d recommend taking a few classes before you decide whether you’re fussed about it or not.
 And if all you get out of it is a few hours of attention to breath and body, there’s nothing sad about that!

 Better question: Who ISN’T a Gyrokinesis Class beneficial for?!?!?
 One of the things I love about this practice is how accessible it is!
 And accessible does not mean “easy” – some of it is done seated on a stool, some standing, some floor work, but all of those pieces of the class can be modified if you need to.
 The movements don’t have to be huge, or super fast.
 Breath work is always beneficial (in my opinion), so you’ll feel good after that work as well.
 It’s worth giving it a shot!

 Where can I take a Gyrokinesis Class in Boston?

-Currently, I teach only at the Equinox Sports Club on Avery Street in downtown Boston.
+Currently, I teach weekly classes only at the Equinox Sports Club on Avery Street in downtown Boston.
 These classes are included in the Equinox Membership, so unfortunately we don’t do day passes/drop-ins.
 However, I’ve been to several other studios in the greater Boston area that I’d recommend you check out: